Lauragra/LauragraRepo0317235153/LauragraDocset0317235153/design-test/html-canvas-content.md

 ### Variants

-> Note: When designing for Desktop use we recommend using a 1366x768 resolution.

 Office 2016 Desktop & Office 365 Online Content Add-in Sizes:
 * Excel: User specified
 * PowerPoint: User specified